Movyl Technologies launches AI-based social marketing platform

 Over the past four years, social media budgets in the U.S. have grown by 8 percent, and today they represent more than 34 percent of companies’ overall marketing budgets.
 By 2021, they are expected to grow to 70 percent of overall marketing budgets.

-“We are letting marketers focus on what they do best — strategy and creative vision — rather than the mechanics of creating, publishing and responding to posts,” said Giancarlo Mori, CEO of Movyl Technologies, in a statement.
+“We are letting marketers focus on what they do best — strategy and creative vision — rather than the mechanics of creating, publishing, and responding to posts,” said Movyl Technologies CEO Giancarlo Mori, in a statement.
 “As social continues to grow, companies need to continue making significant investments in manpower, time, and services just to keep up.
 The pace is unsustainable.
 We have developed our platform to help companies increase the quality and engagement of their content and improve their results using smaller teams.”

 Movyl Technologies is using AI to overcome the growing challenges of social media marketing.
-The platform uses machine learning techniques such as neural networks and deep learning, natural language processing, and other forms of artificial

-intelligence to automate nearly all of the social marketing functions across the major social networks.
+The platform uses machine learning techniques such as neural networks and deep learning, natural language processing, and other forms of artificial intelligence to automate nearly all of the social marketing functions across the major social networks.

 “The time spent on social is large,” Mori said in an interview with VentureBeat.
 “We were spending three to four hours a day looking at Twitter.
 It’s a fire hose.
 We continue to build the tools, and we have a dashboard to manage all that, using AI to listen to the channels.
 The system lets you set different rules for each channel.”